xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Transforming Domain Models

 In the previous section, you saw examples of accumulating traversals over a domain model.
-It’s common to traverse domain models in other ways:
+It's common to traverse domain models in other ways:

 - Leaf rewriting (mapping): Translating some leaf nodes of the representation but leaving the overall shape of the model unchanged